Visit our Re-post guidelines

 The Vaccinated Spreading Measles

-The phenomenon of measles infection spread by MMR (live measles-mumps-rubella vaccine) has been known for decades.
+The phenomenon of measles infection spread by MMR (live measles-mumps-rubella vaccine) has been known about for decades.
 In fact, 20 years ago, scientists working at the CDC's National Center for Infectious Diseases, funded by the WHO and the National Vaccine Program, discovered something truly disturbing about the MMR vaccine: it leads to detectable measles infection in the vast majority of those who receive it.

 Published in 1995 in the Journal of Clinical Microbiology and titled, "Detection of Measles Virus RNA in Urine Specimens from Vaccine Recipients," researchers analyzed urine samples from newly MMR vaccinated 15-month-old children and young adults and reported their eye-opening results as following: